 Covering letter essentials for graduate vacancies

-A convincing covering letter (or cover letter, as it’s more commonly known in the US) should always accompany a CV for a graduate vacancy.
+A convincing covering letter (or cover letter, as it’s more commonly known in the US) typically accompanies a CV for a graduate vacancy.
 It’s your opportunity to show recruiters your most relevant skills and demonstrate your motivation and enthusiasm for the job and the employer.

 A covering letter shouldn’t be longer than one side of A4.
 Here's our four-part failsafe guide to using this limited space to sell your skills.

 How to write a graduate cover letter in four steps

 1. The opening

 Tell the graduate recruiter which job you are applying for, where you saw the advert and why you are applying.
 If the job has a reference number, it is always good to include this.

 Tip: always address your covering letter to a named contact.
 Give the organisation a call to find out to whom you should address your job application if a name isn’t given on the advert.
 Get the person’s title (and gender!) right: Mr, Miss, Mrs or Ms?
 Or would another title be appropriate: Dr, for example?
 People may feel quite strongly about how they are addressed, and it would be a shame to fall at the first hurdle.